Written by Chris Russell

-Instagram is one of the most popular social media platforms but few recruiters leverage it for sourcing candidates.
-Though you are limited as far as search parameters, its size lends itself to being a huge pool of talent waiting to be found.
+Few employers recruit on Instagram, even though it is one of the most popular social media platforms in the world and represents a great opportunity for recruiters to source candidates.
+Although you are limited as far as search parameters, Instagram’s scale lends itself to being a huge pool of talent waiting to be found.

 According to Statista, “With over 1 billion monthly active users, Instagram belongs to the most popular social networks worldwide.
 The social photo sharing app is especially popular in the United States, India, and Brazil, which have over 130 million, 100 and 91 million Instagram users each.
 In the United States, the number of Instagram users is projected to surpass 130 million MAU (monthly active users) in 2022.”

 Another interesting fact… over two thirds of total Instagram audiences are aged 34 years and younger, meaning that they’re even more likely to be glued to their mobile phones and text messaging apps than the rest of us already are.

 Most people search Instagram by hopping from hashtag to hashtag, but that’s not really ideal for sourcing people.
 If that’s how you are doing your Instagram recruiting, I suggest using the site: search function on Google instead.
 Here’s a query for “software developers” AND Boston”.

 Site search works pretty well in this case.
 To reuse this string just replace the job title and city with your own.
 Feel free to add in negative keywords (ex. -nursing) to help you filter out certain profiles.